If you want Greek yogurt, get REAL Greek Yogurt.

-Who was it who said that anything over 4 ingredients is bad?
-Or if you can’t recognize the ingredients you should stay clear?
+Who was it who said that anything over four ingredients is bad?
+Or if you can’t recognize the ingredients, you should stay clear.
 This baby’s got 13g of sugar and a whopping 47g of carbs per 1 cup serving, 270 calories with milk!
 That’s 30 minutes on an exercise bike at high speed!

 Note that the list says Greek “style” – so its not even Greek yogurt?
-I doubt that this stuff even has any of the ingredients that are supposed to make yogurt good: like probiotics and stuff.
+I doubt that this stuff even has any ingredients that are supposed to make yogurt good, like probiotics.

 Even better, go to an middle-eastern or Greek market in your neighborhood, its very likely that you have one, and get a name you don’t recognize, like Krinos!
 Make sure that you are getting “pressed yogurt”, which is what Greek yogurt is – yogurt with most of the water pressed out of it.
 In future, we’ll feature how to make it yourself.
 While you are at it, pair it with Attiki brand honey: